 What was I thinking titling my poetry class Ekphrastic?
 Obscure.
-From the Greek.

 Not a welcoming word.